michalroots/michalroots.github.io/_posts/2024-09-07-muddy-tales.md

 ## WTF is a Boat Burn?

-Since my first immersion into the world of Burns - co-created gatherings in unforgiving environments, inspired by *Burning Man* - I had a feeling that ships could use more Burners.
+Since my first immersion into the world of Burns - co-created gatherings in unforgiving environments, inspired by *Burning Man* - **I had a feeling that ships could use more Burners**.

 Why?